Evidence Hub Noise monitoring at Pearson

 The GTAA publishes a map of NMT locations distributed around Pearson.
 These monitors are presented as a permanent, reliable network that has been operating since the 1970s.
 However, the GTAA does not publish:

-This page documents the infrastructure that exists and the reliability failures that affected communities have been reporting for more than two decades.
+This page documents the infrastructure that exists and the reliability failures that affected communities have been reporting.

 Current Noise Monitoring Terminals (NMTs)